yohasebe/whisper-stream/README.md

 This will transcribe the audio file located at `~/Desktop/interview.mp3`.
 The input language is specified as English.
 The output directory is set to `~Desktop/transcripts` to create a transcription text file.

+`> whisper-stream -p2 'wc -w'`

+This will start the script with the default settings for recording audio and transcribing it.
+After transcription, the transcribed text will be piped to the `wc -w` command, which counts the number of words in the text.
+The result, indicating the total word count, will be printed below the original transcribed output.

 ## Restrictions